 Upload Handling in iWAF

-- File size exceeding the limit set in either WAF profile or HTTP profile of the virtual service.
+- File size exceeding the limit set under the

 The following are a few examples for specific uploads and the corresponding WAF log entries:

 - Request is denied with a 413 message as the client request size exceeds the maximum value configured in HTTP profile.

 - As WAF did not inspect the request, WAF status is PASSED.